chrisgrieser/alfred-bibtex-citation-picker/README.md

 Triggered via the Alfred Keyword `scp` (for `S`upercharged `C`itation `P`icker).
 - __CSL Search__: Search for a citation style, which will be downloaded to the location specified in your workflow settings (default: `~/.pandoc/csl/`).
 - __Bibliography Stats__: Brief statistical summary of the library.
 (Currently only total number of references.
 If you have useful suggestion, feel free to open a Feature Request.)
-- __Cheatsheet: Citation Picker Actions__: Open a cheat sheet of the available actions of the Supercharged Citation Picker.
+- __Cheat sheet: Citation Picker Actions__: Open a cheat sheet of the available actions of the Supercharged Citation Picker.
 - __Force Buffer Reload__: Force a reload of the citation picker.
 Mostly for debugging purposes.

 ## About the Developer